Catster logo

 3. Twitching

+Why do cats twitch their ears?
 If you see your cat’s ears twitching, they may be getting ready to pounce on something.
-This ear language will often follow the straight up and facing forward position if your cat decides that whatever they’ve been watching is worth chasing.
+This ear language will often follow the straight-up and facing-forward position if your cat decides that whatever they’ve been watching is worth chasing.
 While they’re twitching their ears, you may also see your cat wiggling their bottom and lowering their bodies as they prepare to pounce on whatever has caught their attention.

 When a cat is demonstrating this ear language, it may indicate some nervousness and uncertainty.
 One exception is ear twitching when it’s not accompanied by playful or stalking behavior.
-This may indicate that something is irritating their ears, such as a flying insect, mites, or an ear infection.
+This may indicate something irritating their ears, such as a flying insect, mites, or an ear infection.
+Why do cats twitch their ears?

 Your cat’s ears might also twitch while they’re sleeping.
 It can sometimes be tempting to make your cat’s ears twitch by tickling them, but this is actually annoying for your cat to put up with!